aramachandran7/AVR_HAL_softsys_p1/README.md

 Reference the project proposal in the `reports` directory to learn more about objectives, learning goals, etc.

 ## System Breakdown Diagram
 ![Miro board](/reports/system_miro.png)

+### Future considerations
+- build system - `Make` is not sustainable
+- better import statements / env_constants file
+- precprocessor directive include statements + support for STM
+- interface / playing nicely between this and new CAN library?

 ### Questions & thoughts

 **Questions**

+**session 5**

+*questions*
+- UART data API design
+    - how do we use it for sending data on telemetry?
+    - how do we use it for sending text back to terminal?
+        - do we write a library for this?
+    - what belongs to state?
+        - seperate data-in and data-out flag?
+        -
+    -
+-

+*answers*

+*todo*
+- building + flashing test

 **session 4**